A marriage celebrant can only marry you after an Authorised Person has witnessed your NoIM.

 This form needs to be witnessed by an Authorised Person before it can be lodged with your marriage celebrant.

 Below are a list of Authorised Persons

-(a) if a party signs the Notice in Australia—an authorised Celebrant, a Justice of the Peace, a barrister or solicitor, a legally qualified medical practitioner (these include medical doctors & dentists only - not Registered Nurses), or a member of the Australian Federal Police or the police force of a State or Territory;
+(a) if a party signs the Notice in Australia—an authorised Celebrant, a Justice of the Peace, a barrister or solicitor, a legally qualified medical practitioner* , or a member of the Australian Federal Police or the police force of a State or Territory;

 Suggestion: Video call a Marriage Celebrant (see instructions when you complete your NoIM.
 Police Office - all you need to do is visit any police station and they will be able to witness your signature.

 NB.
 Authorised Persons who can witness DO NOT include: Accountants, Pharmacists, Physiotherapist, Vets and Registered Nurses.